-This guideline was prepared by members of the American Academy Of Thermology (AAT) as a guide to aid the performance of medical infrared imaging in evaluating patients with neuromusculoskeletal complaints.
+This guideline was prepared by members of the American Academy Of Thermology (AAT) as a guide to aid the performance of medical infrared imaging in evaluating patients with neuro-musculoskeletal (NMSK) complaints.
 It implies a consensus of those substantially concerned with its scope and provisions.
-The AAT guideline may be revised or withdrawn at any time.
+This AAT guideline may be revised or withdrawn at any time.
 The procedures of the AAT require that action be taken to reaffirm, revise or withdraw this guideline no later than three years from the date of publication.
 Suggestions for improvement of this guideline are welcome and should be sent to the executive director of the American Academy of Thermology.
 No part of this guideline may be reproduced in any form, in an electronic retrieval system or otherwise, without the prior written permission of the publisher.

 Sponsored and published by:

 Greenville, SC 29607

 Bryan O’Young, M.D., Philip Getson, D.O., Tashof Bernton, M.D., Marcos Brioschi, M.D., Ho-Yeol Zhang, M.D., George Schakaraschwilli, M.D., Matthew Terzella, M.D., Benum Habibi, M.D.

 Pre-existing vasomotor tone and vasomotor capacitance plays a significant role in thermoregulation, clinical symptomatology and manifestations of systemic illness.

 Infrared Thermal Imaging is the only non-invasive technology available to image and map microcirculatory shunting (vasomotor instability) associated with these disorders.
 It can play an important role in clinical diagnosis and may be helpful distinguishing between central and peripheral changes affecting the sympathetic nervous system.
 Infrared SSR imaging may also be valuable to document drug induced symptoms and paradoxical responses to sympathetic and peripheral nerve blockade.